m-lab/website/_pages/policy-privacy.md

 have the right to request the **rectification** of your personal data.
 You have the right to request the **erasure** or **restriction** of your personal data and to object to its processing.
-In response to an erasure request, M-Lab will anonymise your data, thus taking it out of scope of the GDPR and LGPD.
+In response to an erasure request, M-Lab will anonymize your data, thus taking it out of scope of the GDPR and LGPD.
 You have the right to object to automated decision-making and the right to be informed about whether or not your data is subject to automated decision making.
 Automated decision-making is involved in determining which server is nearest to